universitytheater/utheater.github.io/_shows/2026/Winter/spelling-bee.md

 subheader:
 author: Rachel Sheinkin and William Finn
 description:
-  - The 25th Annual Putnam County Spelling Bee is a musical comedy with music and lyrics by William Finn and book by Rachel Sheinkin, telling the story of six awkward middle schoolers vying to win the Putnam County Spelling Bee.
-With much comedy, spelling, and improvisation, only one can leave the “champion” but all of them are winners.
+  - '*The 25th Annual Putnam County Spelling Bee* is a musical comedy with music and lyrics by William Finn and book by Rachel Sheinkin, telling the story of six awkward middle schoolers vying to win the Putnam County Spelling Bee.
+With much comedy, spelling, and improvisation, only one can leave the “champion” but all of them are winners.'
+  - The show incorporates 4 guest spellers, who are audience members that spell onstage alongside the cast in the musical! **If you would like to sign up to guest spell, please arrive half an hour early**, as we will select guest spellers outside the theater when the house opens.
   - "**Performances will take place:** <br>
     Thursday, Feb 5th at 7:30pm <br>
     Friday, Feb 6th at 7:30pm <br>